-Churches, schools, and arts organizations often have a central billing office that manages multiple pianos dispersed across many locations.
-The LDS church is a prime example so we will cover this in detail.
+Churches, schools, and arts organizations often have a central billing office that manages multiple pianos dispersed across different campuses & locations.

 The team at Gazelle recommends using separate customer records for each location.
 Here are our tips for how to manage the scheduling and billing logistics for these kinds of customers: